jerry81/natural-language/italian/vocab.md

 la carota - the carrot

-la colazione - the breakfest
+la colazione - the breakfast
+- Think of "cola" (as in Coca-Cola) for breakfast, which isn't a great idea, but it helps remember "colazione"

 la ciotola - the bowl